 It’s hard to deny that Doctor Who has been one of the 21st Century’s televisual success stories.
-Since 2005, the BBC Wales production team has run six full thirteen-episode series, with a seventh in production, a host of specials and numerous ‘extras’ from animated serials to humorous short skits for charity.
-Ratings for episodes frequently appear in the TV top tens and the series has become a major part of the BBC’s Christmas Day schedule.
-Doctor Who has spawned four official spin-off series - Torchwood, The Sarah Jane Adventures, Doctor Who Confidential and Totally Doctor Who - and one unofficial spin-off, the Australian K9 children’s drama.
-The Doctor, his friends and foes now appear nationwide as toys, in magazines, on greetings cards and clothing, and the Doctor’s choice of wardrobe now has a measurable effect on British men’s fashion.
-A succession of exhibitions have appeared across the country, while a live arena tour and a Punchdrunk theatrical production thrill adults and children alike.
+Since 2005, the BBC Wales production team has produced and aired over 170 episodes across thirteen series, with the fourteenth set to air in 2024.
+Alongside the main series, there have been animated serials, online exclusive shorts and humorous short skits for charity.
+Doctor Who dominated the BBC’s Christmas Day schedule for thirteen years before an unexpected shift to New Year's Day, returning to the Christmas schedules as part of a run of specials in 2023.
+Doctor Who has spawned three official spin-off dramas – Torchwood, The Sarah Jane Adventures and Class, and one unofficial spin-off, the Australian K9 children’s drama.
+The Doctor, his friends and foes now appear nationwide as toys, in magazines, on greetings cards and clothing, and at the height of the series' popularity, the Doctor’s choice of wardrobe had a measurable effect on British men’s fashion.
+A succession of exhibitions have appeared across the country, along with a live arena tour, an immersive theatrical experience and a Punchdrunk stage play.
 Not bad for a series that appeared to have lived and died before the end of the 20th Century.

 We needn’t have worried.
 In 1989, Doctor Who fell.
 In 2005, Doctor Who - Rose.